OncNGS

 [1] See also Article XV(1)(e) WTO GPA 1994 and the Article XIII(1)(f) of the revised WTO GPA 2014.

 Question 15: How many targets and samples are we talking about in terms of number of markers/SNPs or targeted capture?
 Have the targets for predictive, prognostic & diagnostic outcomes already been defined by the partners in this consortium, or is this to be defined by this research program?
-Any clarity if the solution sought is for DNA or for DNA & RNA both?
+Any clarity if the solution sought is for DNA or for DNA & RNA both ?
 Non coding RNA and Epigenetic markers?
 Should the participated solutions cover all of the possible types of mutation (SNV, Del/Ins, fusions and CNV)?
 The tender refers to primer optimization – does this mean there is a preference for an amplicon or capture-based approach to the solution?

-The oncNGS consortium has listed a minimal set of targets to be covered in the oncNGS solution.
-The complete list will be disclosed in the Call for tender but aims at covering > 300 markers in solid cancers, while about 100 targets are envisaged for lymphoma.
+The oncNGS consortium has listed the set of targets to be covered in the oncNGS solution.
+The complete list is available in CfT Annex 2 ‘The OncNGS Challenge Brief’ .

 The solution should be able to analyse DNA and/or RNA and implicate the use of NGS analysis as the key technology .